MobilityWorks

 No results found.
 Please try modifying your search.

 I’ve come a long way through therapies, rebuilding where I’ve felt depleted.
-I’m finally at a point where I can safely set goals for independence and self-reliance, but that starts with a humble ask: help from my friends to support my purchase of adaptive hand equipment that will enable me to drive once again.
+I’m finally at a point where I can safely set goals for independence and self-reliance, but that starts with a humble ask: help from my friends to support my desire to help me pay down some 20k in medical debt, and hopefully, help me procure/purchase a car with adaptive hand equipment that will enable me to drive once again.
 Regaining my ability to drive will allow me to leave my home, seek out work, see friends, grocery shop, and more.
-Along with getting me on the road again, your donation will help defray some 15k worth of medical debt from secondary testing, and out of pocket insurance costs.

 Until now, I’ve relied on family and friends to do so much more than I’ve been able to reciprocate.
-I’d like to be able to get closer to where I was three years ago, and this is a big step for me in that direction.
-I am humbled to begin fundraising for adaptive driving equipment through the charity Help Hope Live.
+I’d like to be able to get closer to where I was almost four years ago, and this is a big step for me in that direction.
+I am humbled to begin fundraising for medical debt, driving lessons, a car, and adaptive driving equipment through the charity Help Hope Live.
 We all need hope, and I didn’t have much for a very long time.
 Now I do, thanks in part to the support and motivation of those around me.
-If you are able to contribute any amount toward my campaign, you have my humble gratitude.
+If you are able to contribute any amount toward my campaign, you have my most sincere gratitude.
 Thank you!

 Please feel free to visit my updates for my full story and notes throughout this fundraising journey.